landonturner/lturner.net/source/blog/building-this-blog.md

 using readily available open source code and am using a third party for hosting.
 I'm not a savage!

-As a note, the github is a living repo, and these files are subject to change.
+As a note, the GitHub is a living repo, and these files are subject to change.
 Some already have!

 ## Requirements